kfryauff/gmeet-notulen/README.md

 ## Contributing

-Thank you for considering contributing to Notulen! you can fork this repository and feel free to make pull request.
+Thank you for considering contributing to NoteTaker! you can fork this repository and feel free to make pull request.

 ## Security Vulnerabilities

-If you discover a security vulnerability within Notulen package, please send an e-mail to Tarikh Agustia via [agustia.tarikh150@gmail.com](mailto:agustia.tarikh150@gmail.com).
+If you discover a security vulnerability within NoteTaker package, please send an e-mail to Tarikh Agustia via [agustia.tarikh150@gmail.com](mailto:agustia.tarikh150@gmail.com).
 All security vulnerabilities will be promptly addressed.

 ## License